xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-FORMAT.CHART   Formats the chart according to the arguments you specify.
+FORMAT.CHART&nbsp;&nbsp;&nbsp;Formats the chart according to the arguments you specify.

 Return to [top](#H)